vionaaindah/kotliteProjectAPI/readme.md

 2. Deployment using Google [Compute Engine with port 8000](https://github.com/SVeeIS/kotliteProjectAPI/blob/master/GCE%20with%20port%208000.md)
 3. Deployment using Google [App Engine Standard](https://github.com/SVeeIS/kotliteProjectAPI/blob/master/GAE.md)

-<b>Note:</b> You can't deploy using App Engine Standard if the number of files is more than ten thousand
+<b>Note:</b> You can't deploy using App Engine Standard if the number of files is more than 10K

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+Feel free to clone, use, and contribute back via [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+We'd love to see your pull requests and send them in!
+Please use the [issues tracker](https://github.com/SVeeIS/kotliteProjectAPI/issues) to raise bug reports and feature requests.

+We are excited to see the amazing features you build in your application using this project.
+Do ping us at our [contact](#contact) once you build one, feel free to contact us, and we would love to feature your app on our blog.

 <!-- LICENSE -->